MSXYZ-GenAI/comfyui-msxyz/README.md

-# ComfyUI Video Anti-Aliasing Pack (TAA + DLAA)
+# ComfyUI Video Anti-Aliasing Pack (TAA + DLAA-inspired)

 These ComfyUI nodes provide advanced anti-aliasing solutions for videos and images.
-The VideoTAADLAA node combines Temporal Anti-Aliasing (TAA) and Deep Learning Anti-Aliasing (DLAA) techniques to deliver sharp and smooth results, while the VideoAdaptiveAA node smooths only jagged (aliasing-prone) areas.
+The VideoTAADLAA node combines Temporal Anti-Aliasing (TAA) with a DLAA-inspired post-processing pipeline to deliver sharp and stable results, while the VideoAdaptiveAA node selectively smooths only aliasing-prone regions.
+The system integrates temporal accumulation, edge-aware filtering, jittered sampling, and a lightweight CNN-based refinement stage inspired by DLAA-style techniques.

 ---

 This system combines Temporal Anti-Aliasing (TAA), edge-aware filtering, jittered sampling, and a lightweight CNN-based refinement stage inspired by DLAA-style post-processing techniques.

 ⚠️ Important Note on Naming
 This implementation is not NVIDIA’s native Deep Learning Anti-Aliasing (DLAA).
 It is a DLAA-inspired hybrid post-processing approach designed for ComfyUI workflows, focusing on visual quality rather than real-time engine constraints.

 ---